 Or email: info@namisantaclara.org

 Every year people overcome the challenges of mental illness to do the things they enjoy.
 Through developing and following a treatment plan and effective coping strategies, you can dramatically reduce many of your symptoms.
-Read more on NAMI Education programs below designed to equip you towards wellness and recovery.
+Read more about NAMI Education programs below, designed to equip you towards wellness and recovery.

 Family members and caregivers often play a large role in helping and supporting individuals with a mental illness.
 Whether you’re providing a lot of assistance or very little, these programs can help you better understand how to best support your loved one.

-• NAMI Family to Family Classes – 8-week course for family members who have a loved one with a mental illness (English, Spanish, Mandarin and Korean).
+- NAMI Family-to-Family Class – 9-week course for family members who have a loved one with a mental illness (English, Spanish, Mandarin and Korean).

-Education Class for Mental Health Providers offering unique perspectives and skill training to develop enhanced empathy for their daily challenges and recognize the importance of collaborative care.
+Education class for mental health providers offering unique perspectives and skills training to develop enhanced empathy for their daily challenges and recognize the importance of collaborative care.

 NAMI Provider Education – 5-week course for professionals who work with clients who have a mental illness.